I’m sure you have a credit card with a chip, or EMV chip to be specific, in your possession.

 - If the bank gave you a chip card and the merchant (seller) didn’t have the technology to read a chip card, the merchant was on the hook for the charge.

-So what is a chip + PIN card and why are we just starting to get them in the U.S.?
+So what is a chip + PIN card and don’t we have them in the U.S.?

 “…we are the most competitive market in the world, and so as you look at the business case for chip-and-signature versus chip-and-PIN, no issuer wants to have the card in the wallet that is the most difficult card to use.”